-ARTICLE I-5: FY 2017 Water Enterprise Budget.
+ARTICLE 5: FY 2017 Water Enterprise Budget.
 To see if the Town will vote to raise and appropriate and/or transfer from available funds such sums of money necessary to fund the Fiscal Year 2017 Water Enterprise Fund Budget, or do or act anything thereon.

 Board of Selectmen: Recommends 5-0.
 Finance Committee: Recommends 8-1.
-Board of Water Commissioners: Recommends 3-0.